Last updated: January 2026

-One of the best things about being a student is the long vacation periods.
-With time off over winter, Easter and summer – there’s a tonne of time to travel, visit friends and family, or just relax after a term of stressful exams and assignment deadlines.
+One of the best things about being a student is the long holiday periods.
+With time off over winter, Easter and summer, there’s a tonne of time to travel, catch up with mates, or just decompress after a brutal term of stressful exams.

-Holidays are also the perfect opportunity to earn a bit of extra cash or gain some valuable work experience.
-Okay, it might not be quite as exciting as heading off for a summer of interrailing or spending a month backpacking around southeast Asia… but there are loads of temporary holiday jobs for students, whether you stay in your student city or head back home.
+Holidays are also the perfect opportunity to grab some extra cash or beef up your CV.
+Okay, it might not be quite as exciting as heading off for a summer of interrailing or spending a month backpacking around Southeast Asia… but there are loads of temporary holiday jobs for students, whether you stay in your student city or head back home.

 Temporary or seasonal work is the perfect way to fund your future travels or save up for your first car.
-Knowing how to find and secure these jobs easily is a great way to ensure you can always earn some extra money during student holidays.
+Knowing how to find and secure these jobs easily is a great way to grab some extra money during student holidays.

-In this blog, we’ll walk you through how to find and secure these jobs.
+In this blog, we’ll walk you through how to find and secure these top student holiday jobs.

 Seasonal and temporary jobs are ideal for students because they typically align with university vacation periods.
-Typically winter and summer are the best times of year to search for full-time or part-time seasonal work.
+Winter and summer are the best times of year to jump on these.
 This is where tourist attractions, shops and restaurants are busiest, so they’ll typically hire extra staff to help out with the holiday period.

 Winter holiday jobs for students

 Finding a temporary job over the winter, especially during the run-up to Christmas, is one of the best student options.
-People tend to shop a lot more during this period, so a lot of retail stores will hire extra staff to cope with the Christmas rush.
+People tend to shop a lot more during this period, so a lot of retail stores will hire extra Christmas temps to handle the rush.

 Summer holiday jobs for students

 There are loads of opportunities for temporary summer jobs that are ideal for students.
-This includes big events, festivals and tourist attractions which all tend to ramp up over the summer, especially during the school holidays.
+This includes big events, festivals, and tourist attractions, which all tend to ramp up as soon as the sun comes out.

 Don’t leave it until the last minute

-When it comes to being successful with seasonal work, it’s essential to plan ahead.
-Start looking for seasonal jobs a few months before you want to start working – some Christmas temp jobs might be advertised as early as September or October, and if you’re interested in summer work, you might need to start looking as early as spring.
+If you want the best roles, you’ll have to move fast.
+Start looking for seasonal jobs a few months before you want to start working – some Christmas temp jobs are advertised as early as September or October, and, if you’re interested in summer work, you might need to start looking as early as spring.

-You can use job search sites, like Indeed or Student Jobs, to search for suitable seasonal work in your student city or home town.
+You can use job search sites, like Indeed or Student Jobs, to search for seasonal work in your student city or hometown.
 This will give you a good sense of what jobs are out there and what the pay is like.

-Research what kind of job will work for you
+Research what kind of student summer job will work for you

 Here’s a list of common industries that hire seasonal workers: